-By Mario Pezzini, Director, OECD Development Centre and Special Advisor to the OECD Secretary General on Development
+By Mario Pezzini, former Director, OECD Development Centre and Special Advisor to the OECD Secretary General on Development

 This blog* is part of a series on tackling COVID-19 in developing countries.
 Visit the OECD dedicated page to access the OECD’s data, analysis and recommendations on the health, economic, financial and societal impacts of COVID-19 worldwide.